-Anaerobic (oxygen-free) fermentation is a new method whereby the coffee is processed in a fully sealed and oxygen deprived fermentation tank.
+Anaerobic fermentation is a processing method where the coffee is processed in a fully sealed and oxygen deprived fermentation tank.

 After selective handpicking of fully ripe cherries, they are checked in water basins to sort out underripe floaters.
 Coffees enter the anaerobic process in depulped cherries (honey).
 The beans are placed in air-sealed barrels or stainless steel tanks that need to be in a cooler environment (wind or even fridges), as the fermentation process creates heat.

 After around 18-24 hours, the anaerobic process has started causing a breakdown in the mucilage and a buildup of CO2 pressure in the tank.
 This pressure forces the flavours of the juicy mucilage into the coffee parchment.
 Pressure is released through one-way valves at the top of the barrel - or oftentimes released through pipes that surpass water basins.
 The anaerobic fermentation has many levels and can take up to 120 hours, sometimes even 240 hours.